Green Tea Drinking Health Benefits

-Tea (green or black), next to water, is the most widely consumed beverage in the world.
-According to the ancient Chinese legends, tea was discovered by the Emperor Shen Nong in about 2700 BC, when a gust of wind blew tea leaves into a kettle of boiling water.
+Tea (green or black), next to water, is the most ancient and widely consumed beverage in the world.
+According to the Chinese legends, tea was discovered by the Emperor Shen Nong in about 2700 BC, when a gust of wind blew tea leaves into a kettle of boiling water.

 Tea contains polyphenols which are strong antioxidants and possess numerous biochemical activities.
-Tea polyphenols consist mostly of catechins, the most powerful of which is epigallocatechin gallate (EGCG) which is found only in green tea.
+Tea polyphenols consist mostly of catechins, the most powerful of them is epigallocatechin gallate (EGCG) and it is found only in green tea.
 Since ancient times green tea has been considered a health-promoting beverage and currently researchers find more convincing proof of its healing qualities.

-Based on the growing range of studies that investigate health benefits of green tea, I made this article about clear beneficial effects you can get with regular drinking.
+Based on the growing range of studies that investigate health benefits of green tea, I made this article describing clear beneficial effects you can get with regular drinking.